-Catch per unit of effort from the EAI stock declined from 15 legal crabs per pot lift in 1993 to two in 1996 and catches decreased from over 850,000 pounds (386 t) in 1995 to 106,000 pounds (48 t) in 1996.
+Three stocks of grooved Tanner crab are managed under this FMP, EAI grooved Tanner, WAI grooved Tanner and EBS grooved Tanner crab stocks.
+Little information is available on the biology of this species.
+It occurs in deep water and is not common at depths <300 m.
+(NMFS 2004a).
+The grooved Tanner crab population in the Eastern Aleutian District is not surveyed; consequently, no estimates of population abundance are available for this stock.
+Fishery data from the mid 1990s is the primary source of information regarding abundance and stock status.
+Catch per unit of effort declined from 15 legal crabs per pot lift in 1993 to two in 1996 and catches decreased from over 850,000 pounds in 1995 to 106,000 pounds in 1996.
 In addition, fishing effort was concentrated in three statistical areas immediately to the south of Unalaska Island.
+Fishery data is the primary source of information regarding abundance and stock status.
 Based on the available information, the Bering Sea grooved Tanner crab stock was heavily exploited in the mid-1990s and catch rates decreased to a level where the commercial fishery was no longer economically viable.
 Since then, the stock has been managed more conservatively and appears to have stabilized or recovered slightly (ADF&G 2005).